 Cons of Long Press Function

-- Can only be enabled by granting a User Right, so it applies to all tours the use has access to
+• It can only be enabled by granting a User Right, so it applies to all tours the user has access to

 Additional Tour Features